 School Messenger isn’t the only way to receive school-related weather announcements.
 Notifications are also posted on the VSCSD Facebook page and sent to local television stations KCRG (Channel 9), KGAN/KFXA (Channels 2 & 20) and KWWL (Channel 7).

-Hainstock emphasizes, “Safety is always our top priority.
+Hainstock emphasizes, “The safety of our students is always our top priority.
 Any decision to cancel, delay or implement an early out because of the weather is made with great care.”